Header Image 1

 • You get Personal Independence Payment (PIP) in your name and either ESA or Universal Credit

-The amount you may receive depends upon the costs you have and what you need for your course.
-This may include money for books, equipment or travel costs to Kingsbury Sixth Form.
+The amount you may receive depends on the participation costs you may have, and your actual financial needs.
+This may include support with buying textbooks for your chosen courses, equipment and travel costs.

-• Students are eligible if in receipt of FSM (free school meals) or have become eligible for this academic year, supported by documentation confirming FSM receipt from Brent
+• Students who are in receipt of Free School M (FSM) or have become eligible, supported by documentation confirming FSM receipt from Brent (or local authority)

 Support with essential costs of study programme participation: